The People vs.

 The People vs. is the debut solo studio album by American rapper Trick Trick.
 It was released on December 27, 2005 via WonderBoy Entertainment/Motown.
 Recording sessions took place at Batcave, at 54 Sound in Detroit, at X-Labs, at Doppler Studios in Atlanta, at Area 51, Brooklyn, and at Studio 612 in Bealeton, Virginia.
 Production was handled by Eminem, Mr. Porter, Jazze Pha and Trick Trick himself.
 It features guest appearances from his brother and Goon Sqwad bandmate Diezel, one-half of D12 members (Eminem, Kon Artis and Proof), Miz Korona, Obie Trice and Jazze Pha.
 The album peaked at number 115 on the Billboard 200.
-It spawned one single and music video for "Welcome 2 Detroit".
+It spawned one single and a music video for "Welcome 2 Detroit".